Many happy returns: For animation, it’s a year of comebacks in 2024 for familiar faces

 Aimed squarely at children, the film is directed and co-written by Christopher Jenkins, who worked in animation at Disney projects such as The Little Mermaid (1989).

-Former member of boy band One Direction Zayn Malik has a voice part, his first speaking role in a feature film.
+Zayn Malik, a former member of boy band One Direction, has a voice part, his first speaking role in a feature film.
 He voices two dim-witted criminals, Cameron and Kirk, and wrote music for the movie.

 Inside Out 2 (in cinemas on June 13)